feeleen/Ultima2cForUmbraco/README.md

 This is a simple code to get started with building e-commerce web-site based on Ultima2c and Umbraco 7

+Umbraco is used as a front-end to show the data taken from Ultima2c via rest api (json)

 Put this code into App_Code folder and then you can use UltimaWebService and SessionBasket methods

 More details available at http://feeleen.ru/blog/beta-version-of-a-simple-shop-ultima2c-with-umbraco-7/